scalacenter/platform/process/src/ornate/faq.md

 #### Is submitting a Scala Platform proposal easy?

-Yes.
-Seriously.
-The Scala Platform process is designed to be simple and lightweight, even more than the [Scala Improvement Process](http://docs.scala-lang.org/sips/sip-submission.html).
+The Scala Platform process is designed to be simple and lightweight, significantly more than the [Scala Improvement Process](http://docs.scala-lang.org/sips/sip-submission.html).
 The Scala Platform Committee quickly reviews proposals and gives feedback to authors, and turnaround times are tweaked to make progress in a short period of time.
+However, it's worth noting that you need to be committed to devote some time into its development in case the Committee accepts your proposal.
+Everyone involved in the process will help you make everything as smooth as possible, and help you in this interesting journey with us.

+In a nutshell, the [phases of the submission](proposal-submission.md) are:

+1. Get early feedback from the Community.
+Look for supporters.
+1. Participate in the discussions.
+Let the Committee discuss your idea.
+   The Committee, with input from the Community, decides which library gets incubated.
+1. Incubate the library and prepare it for a stable release.

 If you wish to know more, check [the submission steps](proposal-submission.md).

 #### Why is it called the **Scala** Platform?